UbiState/ubicoin/README.md

 # Ubicoin
 Ubicoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Ubicoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Ubicoin Core is the name of open source software which enables the use of this currency.

+We built this coin with the aim of opening up jobs like miners, traders, and many other sources of income.
+Our team consists of volunteers who support the success of this project even though it will take a long time, but we are fully convinced that one day we will be one of the candidates to replace Bitcoin.

 #
 <p align="center">
   <img src="ubicoin.gif" alt="ubicoin">